Skip to content

 In order to deploy your code, Lagoon needs access to it.
 By design and for security, Lagoon only needs read access to your Git repository.

-Your Lagoon administrator will tell you the SSH public key or the Git account to give read access to.
+You may need your Lagoon administrator to tell you the SSH public key or the Git account to give read access to.

 3. Configure Webhooks#